xrrocha/nobocoder/README.md

-As it turns out, string similarity is closely related to character commonality: the higher a similarity score is for a given pair of string the more characters they share in the same or very close positions.
+As it turns out, string similarity is closely related to character commonality: the higher a similarity score is for a given pair of string the more characters they share at the same or very close positions.

 An [_n-gram_](http://en.wikipedia.org/wiki/N-gram) is a (generally small) substring of contiguous characters drawn from a larger string.
 The _n_ in n-gram corresponds